An essential guide on how to start a business in Belgium from the UK, including info on getting on the company register in Belgium.

-You want to import goods from China, but what’s the best way to pay?
+You want to import goods from China, but how do you pay Chinese suppliers?

-This simple guide takes you through 9 possibilities.
+This simple guide takes you through 9 alternatives on how to pay Chinese suppliers.
 For each, we’ll look at how many suppliers accept these payment options, the risks of each, and the total costs involved.
-Read on for more.
+We'll also present you Wise Business as a smart option to send payments to Chinese suppliers.

-If you’re looking to make frequent transfers to your Chinese suppliers, consider using Wise.
+If you’re looking to make frequent payments to Chinese suppliers, consider using Wise Business.

 The supplier doesn’t have to sign up anywhere.
 For them, it’s just like receiving cash into their bank account.
 And it’s accepted everywhere.